SeyyedKhandon/epack/README.md

 - 3- [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.

-- 4- [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced ported to vscode.

-- 5- [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) - A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.
+- 4- [file-size](https://marketplace.visualstudio.com/items?itemName=zh9528.file-size) - Show the current text file size in the status bar.

-- 6- [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) - Improve highlighting of errors, warnings and other language diagnostics.
+- 5- [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) - Improve highlighting of errors, warnings and other language diagnostics.

-**Note** `Bracket Pair Colorizer` is now supported by `vscode` itself(just should be enabled, which we will do this for you by this extension), so there is no need to add the extra extension.
+**Note* `Bracket Pair Colorizer` is now supported by `vscode` itself(just should be enabled, which we will do this for you by this extension), so there is no need to add the extra extension.

 ## Recommended Extension pack

 <a href="https://marketplace.visualstudio.com/items?itemName=SeyyedKhandon.zpack">
   <img style="margin:auto;" src="./assets/zpack.jpg" alt="zpack" width="200px" />